MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/installation.md

 This page lists some useful resources to get you started with VR Builder.
 There is also a checkbox which lets you choose if the demo scene should be loaded after closing the wizard.After clicking Finish, VR Builder is set up!
 You will need to wait a few seconds for packages to import if you selected a headset from the hardware list.
 Then, feel free to try out the demo scene or create your own scene by selecting `Tools > VR Builder > Scene Setup Wizard…`.

 If the demo scene or any other asset looks solid magenta there is an issue with the shader of the material.
-The Demo Scenes in VR Builder VR Builder version 5 uses the Universal Render Pipeline (URP).
+The Demo Scenes in VR Builder use the Universal Render Pipeline (URP).
+If the project uses a different render pipeline, they will not display properly.

-To convert the materials from the SRP to URP, follow the Unity Manual using the [Render Pipeline Converter](https://docs.unity3d.com/6000.0/Documentation/Manual/urp/features/rp-converter.html).

 ![Localization Page](images/instalation-wizard-help-documentantion.png)